LemonadeVR/BeatForge/README.md

 ![Project Example](replit.png)

-Once you have done that, open up `Lemon's Scuffed Template.js` and copy + paste everything over to the script you created in your project folder.
+Once you have done that, open up either `BeatForgeTemplate_VSC.js` or `BeatForgeTemplate_Replit.js` (depending on what you're using) and copy + paste everything over to the script you created in your project folder.

 ## Setting up your script